 Hawthorn is an herbal remedy for high blood pressure that has been used in traditional Chinese medicines for thousands of years.
 Extracts of hawthorn seem to have a whole host of benefits on cardiovascular health, including helping reduce blood pressure, the prevent clot formation, and increase blood circulation.
 You can take hawthorn as a pill, liquid extract, or tea.

 Celery seed is an herb used to flavor soups, stews, casseroles, and other savory dishes.
 Celery has been long used to treat hypertension in China, and studies also show that it may be effective.
 You can use the seeds to lower blood pressure, but you can also juice the whole plant.
 Celery is a diuretic, which may help explain its effect on blood pressure.

 The beautiful, perfume-like scent of lavender is not the only useful aspect of the plant.
 Oil of lavender can also induce relaxation and may lower your blood pressure.
 Although not many people think to use lavender as a culinary herb, you can use the flowers in baked goods.
 The leaves can be used in the same way you would use rosemary.

 Cat’s claw is an herbal medicine used in traditional Chinese practice to treat hypertension as well as neurological health problems.
 Studies of cat’s claw as a treatment for hypertension indicate that it may be helpful in reducing blood pressure by acting on calcium channels in your cells.
 You can get cat’s claw in supplement form from many health food stores.

-According to the Centers for Disease Control and Prevention, nearly one-third of American adults have high blood pressure, or hypertension.
+According to the Centers for Disease Control and Prevention, nearly one-third of American adults have high blood pressure.

 - heart attack